jheddings/juliet/README.md

 This documentation is missing...
 For now, please use the sample `juliet.cfg` file to get started.

+## Server Setup ##

+To use Juliet, you will need a running IRC server.
+There are many options available, including quite a few that are free.
+For this project (and in general), I use [ngIRCd](https://ngircd.barton.de).
+If you find another option that works well, feel free to start a discussion in the project page.

 ## Technical Info ##

 It is hard to find information online about some of this stuff, so here is some detail